 The Anthropology collections include teaching casts of hominid and primates and over a 1,000 sets of human remains, one of the largest human osteological collections to be held by any UK university.

 See our fieldwork, facilities and placements in the videos below

 Bournemouth University, Talbot Campus

-3 years full-time with a 5-week placement, or 4 years with a 30-week placement
+3 years full-time with an optional 5-week placement, or 4 years full-time with a minimum 30-week placement

-For 2019 entry: 104-120 tariff points including a minimum of 2 A-levels or equivalent qualifications.
+For September 2023 and September 2024 entry: 104-120 UCAS tariff points including a minimum of 2 A-levels or equivalent qualifications.
 BTEC Extended Diploma: DMM.
-For more information check out our 2019 entry requirements page.
+For more information check out our full entry requirements page.